nydkc/dkc-application/README.md

 - [xhtml2pdf](https://github.com/chrisglass/xhtml2pdf)
     - Install required dependencies using pip: `pip install -r requirements.txt -t lib`

+## Notes
-Note: There is a bug with Google App Engine's Push-To-Deploy, so to get the PDF Generation to work correctly, the application must be deployed using the GAE App.
+- There is a bug with Google App Engine's Push-To-Deploy, so to get the PDF Generation to work correctly, the application must be deployed using the GAE App.
+- Backup datastore using `appcfg.py download_data --email=INSERT_EMAIL_HERE --url=http://dkc-app.appspot.com/_ah/remote_api --filename=backup`